Dušan Vlahović: Juventus

+2022–2023: Debut and immediate impact

 Media reports centred heavily on Arsenal's pursuit of Vlahović.
 However, on 28 January 2022, his 22nd birthday, Vlahović signed for Juventus on a four-and-a-half-year contract; in a contract was worth €70 million, plus €10 million in performance-related bonuses, making him the most expensive transfer in the Serie A winter transfer window.
-Fiorentina president Rocco Comisso in an interview later remarked of Vlahović' agents "it was clear to everyone they already had a deal with someone", alluding that his entourage had already given a secret agreement with Juventus in the months prior.
+Fiorentina president Rocco Comisso in an interview later remarked of Vlahović's agents "it was clear to everyone they already had a deal with someone", alluding that his entourage had already given a secret agreement with Juventus in the months prior.
 He chose to wear the number 7 jersey, previously worn by Cristiano Ronaldo.
 He debuted for Juventus as a starter on 6 February, and scored the opening goal in a 2–0 win against Hellas Verona.
 On 22 February, Vlahović made his first appearance in the UEFA Champions League, a 1–1 away draw against Villarreal.
 He scored after only 33 seconds, becoming the fastest starting debutant and the second-youngest Juventus debutant to score in the Champions League.
 Four days later, he scored his first brace for Juventus, helping his side win 3–2 away to Empoli.

-On 16 April, Vlahović became the second-youngest non-Italian player to score 50 goals in Serie A, after Alexandre Pato, with his late equaliser in a 1–1 draw against Bologna.
+On 16 April 2022, Vlahović became the second-youngest non-Italian player to score 50 goals in Serie A, after Alexandre Pato, with his late equaliser in a 1–1 draw against Bologna.
 On 11 May, he scored a 52nd-minute goal in Juventus' 4–2 loss to Inter in the 2022 Coppa Italia Final, which had given Juventus the lead.
 Despite losing the final, Vlahović finished as the top scorer of the competition with four goals, with the other three being scored during his time with Fiorentina.
 Five days later, he scored his 24th goal of the season in the 2–2 home draw against Lazio, to become the highest-scoring Serbian footballer in Serie A history, alongside Dejan Stanković.

-On 1 July, Vlahović changed his jersey number from 7 to 9, ahead of the 2022–23 season.
+On 1 July 2022, Vlahović changed his jersey number from 7 to 9, ahead of the 2022–23 season.
 On matchday one of the Serie A, on 15 August, he scored a brace in a 3–0 home win over Sassuolo.
 Vlahović had difficult start to the new season, suffering from multiple hamstring injuries, which limited his game time.
 However, having recovered halfway through the season, he scored Juventus' goal in a 1–1 home draw against Nantes in the Europa League play-off round.